fengxiaohua102/openPAM/README.md

 All these packages can be install with Anaconda by using the command 'conda install xx", with xx being the package name such as 'numpy'.

 ## Demo
-### Important Notice: due to the shear size of the experimental data, we uploaded the dataset in a Cloud storage.
+### Important Notice: due to the huge size of the experimental data, we uploaded the dataset in a Cloud storage (a subset of a few imaging sessions by limiting the field of view).
 Please do the following two steps before running the demo code.
- - Please download the dataset first and place it under the directory of /ExpData_DH
+ - Download the dataset first and place it under the directory of /ExpData_DH
  - Unzip the psf_stack_z2um.7z

 We provide a basic demonstration script where one can mondify the dataset to be processed and see the final reconstruction results, and save the output volume into a large tiff image for 3D visualization in other software such as ParaView.